12 Spatial Data Modelling and Visualization

 A simple feature object is a type of spatial data that contains the geometry of the spatial features (e.g., points, lines, polygons) and additional attributes such as the name of the country, population, and other information.

-This is a simple map of Africa, but we can make it more interesting by adding some colors to the countries.
+This is a simple map of Africa, but we can make it more interesting by adding some colours to the countries.
 A better resolution of the colored map can be found in the online version of the book.

 ggplot(data = africa) +